nieomylnieja/exorcists/README.md

 leaves the haunted house (depositing the props at the warehouse) and sends an ACK to them, they should increment their prop count.
 If the prop count climbs above zero, they're ready to go, no further checks required.

-The exorcists haunting may not claim anything in advance, since we don't know how long will It take them to haunt the house.
+The exorcists haunting may not claim anything in advance, since we don'lc know how long will It take them to haunt the house.
 They will return ACK and NACK adhering to the same rules of Lamport's clock comparison to their succeeded request as long as they are haunting the house, they will decrement their prop count each time (unless these are the pending responses they awaited before entering), they will also increment their prop count in response to ACK from someone who